vshl/CSC668-868-POST/README.md

   2.  find the one that looks something like this: ```28304 ttys000    0:00.88 /usr/bin/rmiregistry -J-Djava.security.policy=com/post/registry/permission.policy```
   3.  in this case, process ID = 28304
   4.  kill process with ```kill 28304````

+  __Alternatively__ you can also follow the following steps:
+    1. Go to the same prompt where you had started the registry.
+If you haven't notice `&` make the command run in background. just type `fg`.
+It brings the command in foreground.
+    2. Once command is foreground, you can press `ctrl+C` to kill the process.

 *  If you get any ```class not found ``` exceptions, you need to recompile the source with javac [what ever class is not found]